Wrapping up warm

-- Prepare your home – keep a torch handy and get your appliances serviced by a Gas Safe registered engineer to help prevent carbon monoxide poisoning.
-See our factsheet Home safety for more information.
+- Prepare your home – get your appliances serviced by a Gas Safe registered engineer to help prevent carbon monoxide poisoning.
+See our Home safety guide for more information.

 - Keep an eye on the weather forecast and, if you have a power cut or a gas emergency, check on your neighbours.